What is research ethics? Narrow and broad understandings

 "The politics of research ethics" in the narrow sense

-Such an approach may provide some kind of answer to what research ethics in fact is in the form of committees, and their degree of freedom of action.
-One obtains less of an answer to the question of what research ethics ought to be.
-As a matter of fact, one obtains very few specific answers to the first question either.
-The national research ethics committees, for example, are formally free to decide for themselves what issues they want to discuss.
+This approach may provide some kind of answer to what research ethics in fact is in the form of committees, and their degree of freedom of action.
+One obtains little answer to the question of what exactly research ethics ought to be.
+The National Research Ethics Committees, for example, are formally free to decide for themselves what issues they want to discuss.
 This notwithstanding, a review of REK's role shows the difficulties involved in placing a major emphasis on such issues as medicalisation.
 A rejection of a research project by REK may mean that the project cannot be implemented.
 Would REK have sufficient real power to ride out the storm blown up by researchers and their funding institutions if the committee had decided to reject the upquixin project on the grounds that it would lead to medicalisation?
 Would the decision have been overruled?
 Would it have been able to stand up in a legal battle in which the project would have been backed by health enterprises, research councils, industrial enterprises and patients' associations?
 When asking such questions we are shifting focus away from the purely formal structures towards another and wider understanding of the concept of politics.

 "The politics of research ethics" in the broad sense